BeeBodan/DataBasePostgreSQL/README.md

 ![Screenshot](https://github.com/bbogdasha/postgresqlCRUD/blob/master/screenshoots/Screenshot_4.jpg)

-In the end, after all the operations with the database, we will get the following result:
+In the end, after all the operations **CRUD** with the database, we will get the following result:

 ![Screenshot](https://github.com/bbogdasha/postgresqlCRUD/blob/master/screenshoots/Screenshot_5.jpg)